-In addition to internship opportunities, it is our preference that undergraduate students take on a research project.
-Faculty have many projects going and are always willing to help nurture new ideas for research.
-Current projects that include interests in biochemistry include the study of mushroom extracts on cells and organic molecules that bind with phosphorylated compounds.
+Besides internship opportunities, you'll be encouraged take responsibility for a research project.
+Faculty are involved in many ongoing projects and always willing to help nurture new ideas for research.
+Current projects include the study of mushroom extracts on cells and organic molecules that bind with phosphorylated compounds.

 You'll have direct access to classrooms and laboratories equipped with state-of-the-art instrumentation and presentation technology, including:

 Central is one of only seven Iowa private colleges and universities with a chemistry program endorsed by the American Chemical Society.

 Central students can study off-campus — both internationally or domestically in the United States.
 These opportunities give students the chance to prepare to be global citizens, equipped to compete in the global job market.
 Students can check out experiences led by Central faculty or attend select academic programs across the world that provide opportunities for study, service, internships and other types of experiential learning.
 Options include experiences in Chicago, Washington, D.C., Central America, Ghana, England, the Scottish Highlands and more.

 Latinos Unidos of Iowa awarded scholarships to three Central College students.

 Thanks to rigorous coursework and top-notch professors, 94 percent of Central students were admitted into their first or second choice graduate school.
 Whether you are interested in biochemistry, molecular genetics or a health profession, Central can help you achieve your career goals.

 Students with internship experience have a proven track record in a professional environment, which often leads to employment following graduation.
 About 76 percent of Central students complete an internship or pre-professional experience before graduating, which means you can get a head start on your career!